IOT data from sensors and other devices usually comes as either a text string usually with key value pairs or more commonly as JSON encoded data.

 If you look at the console you should see the confirmation when the node has finished installing.

-The only thing we need to configure in the SQLite node is the database name:
+There are two things that we need to configure in the SQLite node

 SQLite Node Input